pyrater/SillyTavern-Docs/Extras/extensions/Live2d.md

           :
       - two_algo_face_body_rotator.pt

 The model files are distributed with the Creative Commons Attribution 4.0 International License, which means that you can use them for commercial purposes.
 However, Pramook Khungurn.
 Talking Head(?)
 Anime from a Single Image 3: Now the Body Too. http://pkhungurn.github.io/talking-head-anime-3/, is the creator.
+This project is a modification of https://github.com/miketako3/talking-head-anime-3-demo-for-aituber.
+The code is released under the MIT license.
+The model is released under the Creative Commons Attribution 4.0 International License.

 ### Running the manual_poser Desktop Application
 Open a shell.
 Change your working directory to the repository's root directory.
 Then, run: